 Because employees declare learning needs, they can learn about the things they care about.
 The result is greater employee buy-in and smoother knowledge-sharing between employees and departments.

-Collaborative learning courses are created by your fellow team members, which means the content is more nuanced and specific to your company than third-party courses would be.
+Collaborative learning courses are also more tailored to your specific company and employees’ needs.
+Courses are created by fellow team members, which means the content is more nuanced and specific to your company than generic third-party courses are.

 One of the biggest contributors to the current crisis in learning is the sluggish response to training needs.
 By the time L&D teams have realized there’s a gap in their resources and responded with the right learning content, the chance to make the biggest positive impact has long passed.